 The school runs an active food growing project in the school.
-The Rewild Project team provide weekly, seasonal lessons for children to learn about growing foods and the importance of eating healthily.
+The school allotment is used to provide weekly, seasonal lessons for children to learn about growing foods and the importance of eating healthily.
 All children receive multiple opportunities to learn about